Alert me when page changes

 Using contouring, terraces and swales for rainwater harvesting, infiltration and in-ground water catchment.
 Small scale landscaping for improved water retention, reduced irrigation needs, maximising usable land surfaces and aesthetic improvement.

-water swale contour
+rain water swale

 Raised woody swale / hugelkultur construction